(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - The Shoppes at The Palazzo – Over 60 of the world’s most well-known brands, restaurants, and shops

-Palazzo versus Venetian Entertainment Options
+Palazzo vs Venetian Entertainment

 Entertainment is another point of comparison where we just don’t see the sense in choosing one hotel over the other since you will get easy access to any entertainment in either hotel, no matter which one you stay in.

-If you want to be closer to the action then the Venetian is the way to go.
+If you want to be closer to the action, then the Venetian is the way to go.
 It has better venues and tends to draw bigger acts.

 In the Venetian, you’ll find both the Venetian theater and the Venetian showroom.
 Comedians like David Spade and Tim Allen perform there regularly, as do famous acts like the Blue Man Group.
 You can even catch Tim McGraw and Faith Hill’s Soul2Soul residence.

 Between the two spots, you’re likely to find something that suits your taste.
 Comedians, musicians, and shows are always changing, but they’re always top-notch.

 Learn about all the best Las Vegas shows in our article here.